GB1609/ASDE-puzzle_game/README.md

 <h4> Statistic</h4>
 <img src="document_resources/statistic.png">

-* Possibility to create lobby, leave it or possibility of joining an existing one or search one:
+* possibility to create a lobby, join to an existent one, leave it or if there is need search one:

 <h4>lobby viewer</h4>
 <img src="document_resources/lobby.png">